Dozzlime06/nekomancer-docs/tokenomics.md

 # Tokenomics

-$NEKO — The native token of Nekomancer.
+$MANCER — The native token of Nekomancer.

 ---

 ## Overview

-$NEKO is a deflationary utility token.
-All platform fees go to buying and burning $NEKO permanently.
+$MANCER is a deflationary utility token.
+All platform fees go to buying and burning $MANCER permanently.

+**After launch, $MANCER becomes the native currency for predictions.** Instead of USDC, users will bet using $MANCER tokens directly.

 ---